Recipe Overview

 Equipment you’ll need: mixer, baking sheet, parchment paper

-Servings: makes 40 cookies, more or less
+Servings: makes about 40 cookies, depending on size

 Today I’m bringing you more butter love with one of my favorite types of cookies — shortbread.

 It might have a little to do with how easy these cookies are to make (SO easy), but it also has a lot to do with the rich buttery taste and the melt-in-your-mouth texture.
 I really just adore shortbread.
-I’ve made a lot of fun versions, some even with cream cheese.

-Why You’ll Love Slice-and-Bake Cookies
+Easy Slice-and-Bake Cookies

 Make the dough ahead of time.
 These shortbread cookies are slice-and-bake cookies.
 Simply put, you can whip up a batch of the dough, form it into a log, and throw it in the fridge or freezer.
 I have a bunch of these convenient slice and bake cookie recipes.